2017

 Department for Transport

-Concerns summary High-powered kit cars are sold without requiring specific driving courses, and their post-initial testing lacks rigor.
+Concerns summary (AI summary) High-powered kit cars are sold without requiring specific driving courses, and their post-initial testing lacks rigor.
 Inexperienced drivers can operate these vehicles with a standard license, unlike the graduated system for motorcycles.

 Sheila Gaskin